 Seems like a lot, right?

-It is.
 Because the truth is, as one article puts it, “as with many environmental quandaries, the answer depends on whether you care more about climate change or solid waste, chemicals in the ground water or human toxicity, acid rain or smog.”

 There’s no perfect answer, but here are some facts to help you decide.*